prolifick1/assessment-2/README.md

   - customer account type (s/p/k/pk)
     - "s" = standard account: max 1 rental out at a time
     - "p" = premium account: max 3 rentals out at a time
-    - "k" = kid's account: can not rent any "R" rated movies
+    - "sk" = standard kid's account: can not rent any "R" rated movies
     - "pk" = premium kid's account: max 3 rentals out at a time AND can not rent any "R" rated movies
   - first name
   - last name
-  - current list of video rentals (*by title*)
+  - current list of video rentals (*by title*), each title separated by a forward slash "/"
 - Manage the store's video inventory:
   - video id
   - video title